Frequently Asked Questions about Accepted Insurance Plans

 Some plans vary the amount you pay based on the type of service you receive or where you receive the care.

-For example: you may be charged $20 to see a primary care physician when you are sick but you may be charged nothing for an annual physical or a well-baby visit or $40 to see a specialist provider at the same medical center.
+For example: you may be charged $20 to see a primary care physician when you are sick but you may not have a copayment for an annual physical or a well-baby visit or $40 to see a specialist provider at the same medical center.

 Do I have a deductible?